Translate this Site!

 Miro is available in the PBI format for PC-BSD.
 See details at http://pbidir.com/bt/pbi/193/miro.

-We maintain a set of packages for Ubuntu which you can get in our repositories (instructions are here).
+We maintain a set of packages for Ubuntu which you can get in our PPA.
+Instructions are here.

 If you install our PCF packages, you should report bugs to the Miro bug system.